Good Employer

 The entire workforce is compensated fairly in line with market conditions and performance.
 Compensation is reviewed annually and adjusted as necessary to reflect individual performance and qualifications as well as potential changes in conditions.
 Linde MH compensation models vary depending on national labor market conditions and legislation.

-Collective agreements govern wages and salaries in many countries and for large parts of the workforce, with minimum wage requirements always being observed.
+Collective agreements govern wages and salaries in many countries and for large parts of the workforce.
+The minimum wage requirements are always observed.
 As many employees are highly qualified, however, remuneration is usually significantly higher than the prescribed level.
-Depending on local conditions, compensation may be supplemented with additional benefits, such pension, insurance, and healthcare plans.
-Since 2013, for example, employees have had the opportunity to participate in the success of the KION Group via the KION Employee Equity Program (KEEP).
+Depending on the local situation, employees’ renumeration may be supplemented with additional benefits, including pension plans, insurance policies, and healthcare cover.

 The principle of equal pay for equal work applies, irrespective of gender.
 Equal pay is regularly assessed at Linde MH.
 For example, Linde Material Handling Schweiz AG has been awarded the Fair-ON-Pay+ certificate.
 The Fair-ON-Pay process uses the equal pay analysis tool Logib, which is recognized in Switzerland, to determine whether the current Swiss requirements for equal pay are being met.
 The results are supplemented with clear and meaningful evaluations and concrete recommendations for specific improvements.